Sology/maily_herald/README.md

 Mailers are standard way of sending emails in Rails applications.
 MailyHerald hooks into ActionMailer internals and allows you to send Mailings just like you send your regular emails.
 All you need to do is inherit `MailyHerald::Mailer` in your Mailer.

-There's also a possibility to send Mailings without using any of your custom Mailers. `MailyHerald::Mailer` is in this case used implicitely; email body and subject is stored directly in your Mailing definition as a Liquid template.
-Liquid gives you acces to Entity attributes defined in the Context.
-This way of creating Mailings is especially usefull within Web UI where you can build new Mailing by just typing its template.
+There's also a possibility to send Mailings without using any of your custom Mailers. `MailyHerald::Mailer` is in this case used implicitly; email body and subject is stored directly in your Mailing definition as a Liquid template.
+Liquid gives you access to entity attributes defined in the Context.
+This way of creating Mailings is especially useful within Web UI where you can build new Mailing by just typing its template.

 **Delivery**

 MailyHerald uses great gem [Sidekiq](http://sidekiq.org/) to process deliveries in the background.
-This applies to Periodical and Sequence Mailings - their delivieries are scheduled individually for each Entity on the subscription list.
+This applies to Periodical and Sequence Mailings - their delivieries are scheduled individually for each entity on the subscription list.

-Paperboy...
+Maily needs to check periodically for scheduled mailings and if their time come - queue them for delivery.
+This is job for MailyHerald Paperboy - tiny daemon that runs in the background and check the schedules.
+It is essential to make you periodical and sequence mailings work.

 ## Usage